 Step 1: Establish what you want to achieve with your ecommerce marketing strategy

+When you create a digital marketing plan for ecommerce, the first thing you want to do is determine your goals.
+You can’t run a successful campaign without determining what you want to achieve.
 Your goals will help guide your marketing efforts and determine if you’re helping your business grow online.

 You can set multiple types of goals, including:

 - Increase form submissions

 By establishing goals, you’ll keep your marketing focused on achieving your goals and help your business grow online.
 Additionally, you’ll want to set individual goals for each of your campaigns that help you reach your larger goals.
 For example, you may aim to get more leads with your PPC campaign to achieve your overall goal of earning more leads.